 In the game, stacking is not unlimited.
 Each terrain type (and sometimes even specific regions) has its own Stacking Value (SV).
+Similarly, there is stacking in the air for each region (set at 4 in this game for regions without airfields or with small airfields, or to the airfield value if there is one which is higher than 4).
 Every unit of every kind has also a Stacking Value, usually 0 for leaders, very small units, forts and mines, 1 for battalion to regiments, 2 for brigades and 4 for divisions (some divisions, lightly equipped, may cost 3).
-Most air units cost 1, and the value is not useful for now (NB: we plan later on to limit the number of air units per airport, and the stacking values will be used by then).
+Most air units cost 1 (see also New Air Rules (stacking)).

-When you toggle ON the Stacking Button 2 on the minimap top tab, the game displays for each region two numerical information 1.
+When you toggle ON the Stacking Button 2 on the mini map top tab, the game displays for each region two numerical information 1.
 The first figure is the current sum of units' stacking values (all added) present in the region.
 The second value, on the right, is the maximum SV the region can hold.
 When the figures turn red, you have reached the maximum allowed.

-E / Overruns
+D/Overruns

 When during movement a land stack with combat units moves into an enemy region that contains enemy CU without any bunkers, forts or any kind of defensive immobile unit, there can be an overrun situation.
 A calculation is made between the moving stack total hit points and the defending stack total hit points.
 If the ratio is 10:1 (ten to one) or more, the defending CU are overrun and eliminated.
 The operation uses up 1 MP of all units inside the moving stack which may continue moving if it has sufficient MP left.
 Overrun is solved without battle.
+See Illustration 9.5 below.

-If not enough PM are available to pay the overrun cost, or if the ratio is not met, or if at least one defending units is of immobile or bunker type (i.e. defenses, shown by triangle below the movement factor- see Units description) a land battle will occur instead.
+If not enough PM are available to pay the overrun cost, or if the ratio is not met, or if at least one defending units is of immobile or bunker type (i.e. defences, shown by triangle below the movement factor- see Units description) a land battle will occur instead.

-F / Units and Stacks
+E / Units and Stacks